 What’s the name of the company and how did you meet them?

 Astra Solutions is an IT staffing company based in Tulsa, OK.
 We are owned by an IT professional and we staff only IT positions.
 This allows us to focus on matching IT professionals to the needs of some of Tulsa and Oklahoma City’s fastest growing companies.
 I responded to an ad they placed for an associate recruiter.
-SEO was not something they were looking for, but because I have an SEO and web development background, I was able to put an SEO plan in place when I came aboard.
+SEO was not something they were looking for, but because I have used Guelph SEO Services and also knew a bit about web development, I was able to put an SEO plan in place when I came aboard.

 What was the state of their SEO prior to you coming on board?